TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/retiredvmsizes-public.md

   "recommendationTimeToLive": 86400,
   "version": 3.0,
   "learnMoreLink": "https://aka.ms/batch_a8_a11_retirement_learnmore",
-  "description": "Delete and recreate your pool with a different VM size", "longDescription": "Your pool is using A8-A11 VMs, which are set to be retired in March 2021.
+  "description": "Delete and recreate your pool using a VM size that will soon be retired", "longDescription": "Your pool is using A8-A11 VMs, which are set to be retired in March 2021.
 Please delete your pool and recreate it with a different VM size.", "potentialBenefits": "Avoid potential interruptions", "actions": [